Attorney-Turned-Racketeer a ‘Stunning’ Betrayal of the Law

 - Counseling, intimidating, and sometimes bribing witnesses to offer perjured testimony in favor of his clients or to flee so they wouldn’t be available to testify;

-- Coaching an eight-year-old murder witness to lie on the stand, resulting in the acquittal of one of his clients;
+- Coaching an 8-year-old murder witness to lie on the stand, resulting in the acquittal of one of his clients;

 - Conspiring with clients to identify, locate, and murder witnesses who would testify against them;